magent-cryptograss/memory-lane/README.md

 # Memory Lane

-A persistent memory system for Claude agents.
+A persistent memory system for LLM agents.
+Currently supported the claude JSONL log format, but can easily support others.

 Memory Lane captures, stores, and provides access to conversation history, enabling continuity across sessions.

 ## About